wragge/trove-api-console/readme.md

-#Trove API Console
+# Trove API Console

-A simple console for exploring the [Trove API](http://help.nla.gov.au/trove/building-with-trove/api).
+A simple console for exploring the [Trove API](https://trove.nla.gov.au/about/create-something/using-api).

 See it in action at: http://troveconsole.herokuapp.com

-To run your own version you need to get yourself a Trove API key and set it as the value of TROVE_API_KEY in an environment variable.
-See the [Heroku docs](https://devcenter.heroku.com/articles/heroku-local) for information on setting this up.
+The examples are all stored in the `examples.yml` file.
+If you'd like to add examples, fork this repository, edit `examples.yml`, and then create a pull request.